Ultraviolet–visible spectroscopy: Spectral bandwidth

+Spectral bandwidth of a spectrophotometer is the range of wavelengths that the instrument transmits through a sample at a given time.
+It is determined by the light source, the monochromator, its physical slit-width and optical dispersion and the detector of the spectrophotometer.
+The spectral bandwidth affects the resolution and accuracy of the measurement.
+A narrower spectral bandwidth provides higher resolution and accuracy, but also requires more time and energy to scan the entire spectrum.
+A wider spectral bandwidth allows for faster and easier scanning, but may result in lower resolution and accuracy, especially for samples with overlapping absorption peaks.
+Therefore, choosing an appropriate spectral bandwidth is important for obtaining reliable and precise results.

-It is important to have a monochromatic source of radiation for the light incident on the sample cell.
-Monochromaticity is measured as the width of the "triangle" formed by the intensity spike, at one half of the peak intensity.
-A given spectrometer has a spectral bandwidth that characterizes how monochromatic the incident light is.
-If this bandwidth is comparable to (or more than) the width of the absorption line, then the measured extinction coefficient will be mistaken.
-In reference measurements, the instrument bandwidth (bandwidth of the incident light) is kept below the width of the spectral lines.
+It is important to have a monochromatic source of radiation for the light incident on the sample cell to enhance the linearity of the response.
+The closer the bandwidth is to be monochromatic (transmitting unit of wavelength) the more linear will be the response.
+The spectral bandwidth is measured as the number of wavelengths transmitted at half the maximum intensity of the light leaving the monochromator.

+The best spectral bandwidth achievable is a specification of the UV spectrophotometer, and it characterizes how monochromatic the incident light can be.
+If this bandwidth is comparable to (or more than) the width of the absorption peak of the sample component, then the measured extinction coefficient will not be accurate.
+In reference measurements, the instrument bandwidth (bandwidth of the incident light) is kept below the width of the spectral peaks.
 When a test material is being measured, the bandwidth of the incident light should also be sufficiently narrow.
 Reducing the spectral bandwidth reduces the energy passed to the detector and will, therefore, require a longer measurement time to achieve the same signal to noise ratio.

 Wavelength error

-In liquids, the extinction coefficient usually changes slowly with wavelength.
-A peak of the absorbance curve (a wavelength where the absorbance reaches a maximum) is where the rate of change in absorbance with wavelength is smallest.
-Measurements are usually made at a peak to minimize errors produced by errors in wavelength in the instrument, that is errors due to having a different extinction coefficient than assumed.
+The extinction coefficient of an analyte in solution changes gradually with wavelength.
+A peak (a wavelength where the absorbance reaches a maximum) in the absorbance curve vs wavelength, i.e. the UV–VIS spectrum, is where the rate of change of absorbance with wavelength is the lowest.
+Therefore, quantitative measurements of a solute are usually conducted, using a wavelength around the absorbance peak, to minimize inaccuracies produced by errors in wavelength, due to the change of extinction coefficient with wavelength.